Probing holography in $p$-adic CFT: One-loop Witten diagrams

 In \cite{Caltech, Zabrodin}, another regularization procedure is provided.
 Instead of taking the asymptotic limit of the bulk-to-bulk propagator, they regularized the geodesic distance.
-The main feature there is that A. V. Zabrodin defined $d_{reg}(C,x) = 0$ \cite{Zabrodin}, where $C$ is a vertex on the horizon and $x$ is the boundary point in the subtree rooted at $C$.
+The main feature there is that Zabrodin defined $d_{reg}(C,x) = 0$ \cite{Zabrodin}, where $C$ is a vertex on the horizon and $x$ is the boundary point in the subtree rooted at $C$.
 By inspection, we realize that these two regularization methods are equivalent and both are consistent with the recursive derivation in Section \ref{sec:revisit}.
-We then say these regularizations are anomaly-free under $PGL\left(\mathbb{Q}_p\right)$.
-Setting the geodesic distance of $d_{reg}(C,x) = 0$ is the same as factoring $p^{d(C,x) \Delta}$ out from the non-regularized propagator. $p^{d(C,x)\Delta}\rightarrow \infty$ plays the same role as $|\delta_x|^{-\Delta}$.
+We then say that these regularizations are anomaly-free under $PGL\left(\mathbb{Q}_p\right)$.
+Setting the geodesic distance of $d_{reg}(C,x) = 0$ is the same as factoring $p^{d(C,x) \Delta}$ out from the non-regularized bulk-to-boundary propagator \eqref{bulkbulkrenormalized} with one point at the asymptotic boundary. $p^{d(C,x)\Delta}\rightarrow \infty$ plays the same role as $|\delta_x|^{-\Delta}$.
 Therefore, we freely choose one regularization approach and use the method of images to find the bulk-to-boundary propagator.
 The bulk-to-boundary propagator is given as \cite{Caltech}:

 For the $n=0$ case, we combine the two propagators to obtain the averaged three-point coefficient

 where $d(0,h)$ denotes the degeneracy of vertices with the coordinate $(0,h)$.
 Notice that there is a unique path from the horizon vertex 0 to the boundary point $x$ as well as a unique intersection point between the path from the bulk point $b$ to the boundary point $x$ and the path from vertex 0 to $x$.
 In order to compute the summation, we introduce one more parameter $i$ to represent the intersection point between the two paths.
 Additionally, the parameter $i$ will parametrize the bulk point $b$.
 By using the parameters $(n,h,i)$, we rewrite the summation in terms of a nested geometrical series: